-Many students interested in studying psychology can get a bachelor’s, master’s and doctorate degree in this field, and go on to specialize in a particular area of their interest.
-Thanks to the internet, you can pursue a psychology degree either in a face-to-face traditional university, as well as online.
+Many students who are interested in studying psychology can get a bachelor’s, master’s and doctorate degree in this field and go on to specialize in a particular area of their interest.
+Students also have the option to earn their psychology degree in a traditional classroom setting, online, or a hybrid of the two.

 - Introduction to Psychology